F5Networks/terraform-provider-bigip/website/docs/r/bigip_ltm_virtual_server.html.markdown

 * `client_profiles` - (Optional) List of client context profiles associated on the virtual server.
 Not mutually exclusive with profiles and server_profiles

 * `server_profiles` - (Optional) List of server context profiles associated on the virtual server.
 Not mutually exclusive with profiles and client_profiles

+* `source` -  (Optional) Specifies an IP address or network from which the virtual server will accept traffic.

+* `rules` - (Optional) The iRules you want run on this virtual server. iRules help automate the intercepting, processing, and routing of application traffic.

+* `snatpool` - (Optional) Specifies the name of an existing SNAT pool that you want the virtual server to use to implement selective and intelligent SNATs.
+DEPRECATED - see Virtual Server Property Groups source-address-translation

+* `vlans` - (Optional) The virtual server is enabled/disabled on this set of VLANs.
+See vlans-disabled and vlans-enabled.